rcarrascosps/tester-kc/dark-oci-api-gateway/step4.md

 ## Create VCN and Private Subnet

-We'll create the network resources using Terraform, all the resources: VCN, Subnet, Security Lists, NAT Gateway, Route Tables, etc., will be created with it.
+We'll create the network resources using Terraform, all the resources: VCN, Subnet, Security Lists, NAT Gateway, Route Tables, etc, will be created with it.
-Let's first clone the repository of the Terraform Plans
+Let's first clone the repository of the Terraform Plans:

 `git clone`{{execute}}